Iceland: Education and science

 The Ministry of Education, Science and Culture is responsible for the policies and methods that schools must use, and they issue the National Curriculum Guidelines.
 However, playschools, primary schools, and lower secondary schools are funded and administered by the municipalities.
-The government does allow citizens to home educate their children, however, under a very strict set of demands.
-Students must adhere closely to the government-mandated curriculum, and the parent teaching must acquire a government approved teaching certificate.
+The government allows citizens to home educate their children, however, under a very strict set of demands.
+Students must adhere closely to the government-mandated curriculum, and the parents teaching must acquire a government-approved teaching certificate.

 Nursery school, or leikskóli, is non-compulsory education for children younger than six years and is the first step in the education system.
 The current legislation concerning playschools was passed in 1994.
 They are also responsible for ensuring that the curriculum is suitable to make the transition into compulsory education as easy as possible.

-Compulsory education, or grunnskóli, comprises primary and lower secondary education, which often is conducted at the same institution.
+Compulsory education, or grunnskóli, comprises primary and lower secondary education, which is often conducted at the same institution.
 Education is mandatory by law for children aged from 6 to 16 years.
 The school year lasts nine months, beginning between 21 August and 1 September, and ending between 31 May and 10 June.
 The minimum number of school days was once 170, but after a new teachers' wage contract, it increased to 180.
 Lessons take place five days a week.
 All public schools have mandatory education in Christianity, although an exemption may be considered by the Minister of Education.